raktim-mondol/pytorch-flash-rotary-attention/README.md

 - Flash attention is automatically used when running on supported CUDA devices
 - Window size can be adjusted based on available memory and sequence length
 - Number of key-value heads can be reduced for better efficiency
+- For vision models, patch size and number of heads can be tuned based on image size

 ## Citation